The Science and Psychology Behind Overeating

 design foods to be hot stimuli.

-excessively activates the rewards circuits of the brain
+excessively activates the rewards circuits of the brain.

 stimulates the rewards-circuitry of the brain.
 It's all about selling product.